 \subsubsection{\textbf{Reachability-specific graph reduction}}

 A few graph reduction techniques are proposed to accelerate reachability indexing, including SCARAB \cite{10.1145/2213836.2213856}, ER \cite{zhou2017dag}, and RCN \cite{zhou2021fast}.
-The main idea is to reduce the size of the input graph by removing vertices/edges while preserving the reachability information.
-For instance, given a vertex $u$, if the interval labeling approach can capture both the reachability from every vertex that can reach $u$ to $u$ and the reachability from $u$ to every vertex that is reachable from $u$, then vertex $u$ can be safely removed.
+The main idea is to reduce the size of the input graph by removing vertices/edges while preserving reachability information.
 The reduced graph will be taken as input for building reachability indexes.
 These reduction techniques are orthogonal to the indexing techniques.